tedy-art/C-Programming-Language/README.md

 ## Unit I : Problem solving, algorithms and flowcharts

     Problems :
+        1) What is problems
-        1) Types of Problems
+        2) Types of Problems
-        2) Problem solving using computer
+        3) Problem solving using computer
-        3) Difficulties with problem solving
+        4) Difficulties with problem solving
-        4) Problem solving aspects.
+        5) Problem solving aspects.
     Algorithm :
         1) Definition & Characteristics of algorithm
         2) Examples of algorithms